 Dampen a towel with warm (not scalding) water.

-Put on the affected area to ease muscle spasm.
+Put it on the affected area to ease muscle spasm.

 Be sure to protect any type of heating pad device from coming in direct contact with nerve damage, such as from diabetes or other health problems.

-When muscles work, chemical byproducts are made that need to be eliminated.
-When exercise is very intense, there may not be enough blood flow to eliminate all the chemicals.
-It's the buildup of chemicals (for example, lactic acid) that cause muscle ache.
-Because the blood supply helps eliminate these chemicals, use heat to help sore muscles after Dampen a towel with cold water.
+When muscles work, chemical byproducts are made that need to be removed.
+When exercise is very intense, there may not be enough blood flow to remove all the chemicals.
+It's the buildup of chemicals (for instance, lactic acid) that causes muscle ache.
+The blood supply helps remove these chemicals.
+So use heat to help sore muscles after Dampen a towel with cold water.